teaqu/Kohana-MongoDB-ODM/README.md

-MongoDB ODM module for kohana, based on Kohana's ORM module.
+MongoDB ODM module for Kohana, based on Kohana's ORM module.